Michigan Drinking and Driving

 The police officer may charge a party with a refusal under circumstances when a party is not fully cooperating to give a sample.
 This frequently occurs when a person is asked to provide a breath sample.
 The breath test (Data-Master) operates to measure the alcohol vapor which is expelled from the blood through the lungs when a person exhales.
 A technical refusal occurs when a person fails to provide an adequate sample.
 This is done when the person tries to defeat the test by giving a "side air blow" or blows softy into the ampoule or straw.
 Arguments can be made at the implied consent hearing when a person has a breathing disorder or suffered injuries which made testing difficult.Appeals to the Circuit Court after Losing Implied Consent Hearing

 License appeals can be based upon the grounds of hardship (necessity) or on the merits (a flaw in the hearing officer's decision).
-Necessity means that the person needs a license for employment or education and does not have a mass transit system or person within the household to provide transportation.
+Hardship or necessity means that the person needs a license for employment or education and does not have a mass transit system or person within the household to provide transportation.
 The court may grant a restricted license (for employment, education) to an applicant who prevails in an appeal based upon hardship/necessity.
-An appeal by a party who is on a second implied consent suspension is only entitled to an appeal on the merits, not an appeal based upon hardship.
 Contact ABDO LAW if you find yourself in this position.

 DUI Defense Lawyers: Email or Call for Free Consultation

 Macomb County, Oakland County, Wayne County & St. Clair County